gramantin/awesome-rails/README.md

 # AwesomeRails

 A collection of awesome projects, sites made with Rails.
-Inspired by other awesome-* stuffs like [awesome-ruby](https://github.com/Sdogruyol/awesome-ruby), [awesome-go](https://github.com/avelino/awesome-go).
+Inspired by other awesome-* stuffs like [below](#Notable-Awesome-Stuffs)
 Contributions, pull requests are welcomed!

 ## Blogging